lodauria/IoT_Group_Project/Technology.md

 ![Software component](resources/images/network_infrastructure.png)

-For the communication inside the marina 6LoWPAN is used.
+For the communication inside the marina LoRaWAN is used.
-The marina server send updating data over MQTT to the cloud system.

 Software work flow examples: